wemojema/event-journal-java-sdk/readme.md

 ## Overview

-The EventJournal SDK provides a set of classes and methods to handle event-driven messaging within your application.
+The EventJournal SDK provides a set of classes and methods to handle event-sourcing messaging within your application.
 It includes utilities for creating message headers, generating stream IDs, and recording and playing back events.

 ## Installation